 How to Wash a Woolly Mammoth – Michelle Robinson

 Do you have a woolly mammoth to wash?

 “Don’t worry, just follow this step by step guide…”

 How to Wash a Woolly Mammoth introduces students to these prehistoric beasts, along with an example of how to write a step-by-step procedure that’s just a teensy bit absurd.
 After all, who would have thought a woolly mammoth would have a tickly tummy?

 Your students will love the simplicity of this text.
 It also creates a fantastic opportunity to follow up with a great activity where students write their very own procedure for washing another funny animal!

-This stunning children’s book is gold!
-The perfect mix of fun craft and procedure language is used to create a fun and engaging storybook for your students.
+A take on the classic “how to draw” book, Let’s Make Some Great Fingerprint Art offers the perfect mix of fun craft and procedure language to create a fun and engaging storybook for your students.

-A collection of mini procedures to get your students’ creative juices flowing using fingerprints!
-Get them to follow one of the procedures.
-Then, get them to write their very own procedure for creating some art using fingerprints.
+This procedure text offers a collection of mini procedures to get your students’ creative juices flowing.
+We suggest having your students follow one of the procedural examples to create their own fingerprint creations then, get them to write their very own procedure for creating some art using fingerprints.

-Your students will be in fits of laughter as you read this book to them.
+How to Sneak Your Monster Into School is one of those books that will give your students some very silly ideas that they, fortunately, cannot follow through on (yet).
 The book follows a young boy as he goes through the very funny steps that are needed to sneak a monster into school.